threatthriver/solid-system/README.md

 4. Write tests if applicable
 5. Submit a pull request

-Check out our [good first issues](https://github.com/threatthriver/solid-system/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) to get started.
+Check out our [issues](https://github.com/threatthriver/solid-system/issues) to get started.

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Acknowledgments
+## Support

-- Thanks to all contributors who have helped shape Solid System
-- Inspired by the need for better metrics in AI-assisted development
+If you need help with Solid System, you can:

+1. Check the existing [issues](https://github.com/threatthriver/solid-system/issues) on GitHub
+2. Open a [new issue](https://github.com/threatthriver/solid-system/issues/new) if you don't find an existing one
+3. Contact the maintainers directly